Vyral/blake-sloan-recruiting/_posts/2024-12-10-the-top-skills-needed-to-win-in-2025.md

 enclosure:
 pullquote: >-
   Do As Much Training, Role-Playing As Possible, And Watch Videos To Invest In Your Mind's Bank Balance.
 That Way You Are Ready Before You Need It.
+Find 3 Non-Negotiables You Must Commit To.
+The More In Advance You Commit The More Prepared You Are To Overcome Feelings That Can Get In The Way.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true